 Definition of a classic TV campaign and sponsorship campaign

-A TV campaign characterizes the fact that a TV advertiser is going on television thanks to one or several TV spots, in which he/she presents its products or services.
-The duration of a TV spot can vary and they can be more or less short, even though 15 seconds seems to have become the standard duration of a TV commercial in the UK.
+A TV campaign describes a TV advertiser going on television thanks to one or several TV spots, in which it presents its products or services.
+The duration of a TV spot can vary and can be more or less short, even though 15 seconds seems to have become the standard duration of a TV commercial in the UK.

 Share the definition